FirelyTeam/firely-docs-forge/features/OpenaProjectFolder.rst

    :width: 470

 Enter a name for your new FHIR project folder here.
 You can change the default parent folder for your FHIR project.
-The core package will be be added as a dependency to your project automatically.

 The following project settings are available:

 * Resolve resources from subfolders
 * Preferred file format (XML or JSON)

+By default the feed for public packages is selected.
+The core package will be be added as a dependency to your project automatically.
+Select/deselect optional packages as required.

 Click ``OK`` to create your FHIR project.